baopq6/WP-Site-Bridge-Migration/README.md

 - **Test on staging first** - Test the migration process on a staging environment before migrating production sites
 - **Check server resources** - Ensure your server has sufficient resources (memory, disk space, execution time) for large migrations
 - **Serialized data handling** - The plugin safely handles serialized data, but complex custom serializations may need manual review
+- **Large Database Support** - The plugin now supports databases of any size using streaming and batch processing
+- **Server Timeouts** - Batch processing automatically handles server timeouts, but ensure your server allows at least 30-second requests

 ## 🎯 Future Enhancements